PARENT & COMMUNITY

 On Tuesday afternoons from 3.15pm teaching staff are involved in their weekly meeting.
 Please note that teachers are unavailable during this time and are required to attend these gatherings.
 Thank you for your support in allowing us this important time.

-The newsletter is distributed fortnightly.
-This is electronic only.
+The newsletter is distributed weekly via email and paper copy.
 Please ensure the school has your current email address for distribution or subscribe below:

 The St Joseph’s Catholic Primary School uses Facebook to share and celebrate the many great things that occur at St Joseph’s.
 This platform is also used to convey messages and reminders to families of the school.
 Media clearance permission forms must be completed for students to be featured on our Facebook page.